what is a VPN? how does it work?

 If you want to learn more about the risks of public WiFi, this article from The Correspondent looks at the risks by taking a hacker to a coffee shop.
 "We see that someone has just logged on to FourSquare.
 The name of this person is also shown, and, after googling his name, we recognize him as the person sitting just a few feet away from us."

-To see the risks of partly secured WiFi, like at a hotel, this article from @nicklum shows "it was actually the outsourced hotel WiFi provider that was injecting the ads...
+To see the risks of open WiFi, like you might find at a hotel, this article from @nicklum shows "it was actually the outsourced hotel WiFi provider that was injecting the ads...
 Thanks to these ads, my 2014 MacBook Air was at 85% processor load with just 3 Chrome tabs open to the NYT."

 published sept 4, 2018